Symplectic cohomology rings of affine varieties in the topological limit: Computations of symplectic cohomology

 where $z_e^{+}$ and $z_{e}^{-}$ are the marked points corresponding to $e$ on $u_{\nu^{+}}$ and $u_{\nu^{-}}.$ \end{itemize} \end{defn} \begin{rem} We note that unlike the more sophisticated notion of log map from Definition 3.8 of \cite{Tehrani}, the data and conditions constituting a pre-logarithmic enhancement are simply a fiber product of the data and conditions defined individually for (a pre-logarithmic enhancement relative) each smooth component of $\D$. \end{rem} If $z_{\infty}$ is the marked point on $S^2$ corresponding to the edge $\cev{e}$, we have an evaluation Let $\mathcal{M}(T, x_0)$ be the moduli space of

 (recall the definition of $\mc{M}(x_0)$ in Definition \ref{def:classicalPSSmoduli}).

-The next Lemma shows that for topological pairs, the log PSS moduli spaces (not just in low energy) have a suitable compactification provided that $\ell$ and hence $\lambda_{\ell}$ is taken sufficiently large and provided we choose generic $J_S \in \mathcal{J}_S(V)$ such that the complex structure $J_0$ at $z_0$ (recall Definition \ref{defn: sdcs}) agrees with the one from Definition \ref{def:topologicalpair}.
+The next Lemma shows that for topological pairs, the log PSS moduli spaces from \eqref{modulispace1} (not just in low energy) have a suitable compactification provided that $\ell$ and hence $\lambda_{\ell}$ is taken sufficiently large and provided we choose generic $J_S \in \mathcal{J}_S(V)$ such that the complex structure $J_0$ at $z_0$ (recall Definition \ref{defn: sdcs}) agrees with the one from Definition \ref{def:topologicalpair}.
+Before stating the Lemma, we remind the reader that $w(\v)$ is the weighted winding number from \eqref{eq:windingvec} and $\lambda_\ell$ is the slope of the Hamiltonian $H^{\ell}.$

 \begin{lem} Let $(M,\D)$ be a topological pair, $\v$ a multiplicity vector such that and let $c$ be a critical point of the Morse function $f_I: \SIo \to \mathbb{R}$ where $I$ is the support of $\v$.
 Assume that $||H^{\ell}-h^{\ell}||$ is chosen sufficiently $C^2$ small and let $x_0$ be a Hamiltonian orbit in $\mathcal{X}(X; H^{\ell})$. \begin{itemize} \item If $\deg(x_0)-\deg(|\mathfrak{o}_c| t^{\v})=0$, then for generic $J_S \in \mathcal{J}_{S,\ell}(V)$ with $J_{z_{0}}=J_0$, the moduli space ${\mc{M}}(\v, c, x_0)$ is compact.
 5 pt \item If $\deg(x_0)-\deg(|\mathfrak{o}_c| t^{\v})=1$, then for generic $J_S \in \mathcal{J}_{S,\ell}(V)$ with $J_{z_{0}}=J_0$, ${\mc{M}}(\v, c, x_0)$ admits a compactification (in the sense of Gromov-Floer convergence) $\overline{\mc{M}}(\v,c, x_0)$, such that $\partial\overline{\mc{M}}(\v, c, x_0)= \partial_M \bigsqcup \partial_F$ where